 There are hundreds of different anti-spyware programs on the market today.
-Only 100 of them are capable of providing at least minimal level of spyware protection.
-Other so-called spyware removers are practically useless and even harmful.
-Besides, even when discussing about these 100 legitimate products, you should remember that the bigger part of these products is not ready for a daily use.
-According to our experts, people can trust only about 20 of anti-spyware that are capable of protecting system from well-known cyber threats.
-In addition, only less than 10 programs are capable of identifying and removing new, emerging parasites.
-These products have encouraged us to create this anti-spyware comparison:
+Only 100 of them are capable of providing a minimal set of functions that are related to system protection.
+Other, so-called spyware removers, are useless or even harmful programs that should be avoided.
+Besides, even when discussing these 100 legitimate products, you should remember that the most of them are not ready for daily use.
+According to our experts, people can trust only about 20 of anti-spyware programs that are capable of protecting the system from well-known cyber threats.
+Also, only ten programs or less are capable of identifying and removing newly launched and emerging parasites.
+These programs encouraged us to create this anti-spyware comparison:

 Defender Pro Ultimate

-In order to check previously mentioned anti-spywares, we decided to collect the most prevalent and the most rapidly spreading parasites.
+To check previously mentioned anti-spyware programs, we decided to collect the most prevalent and the most rapidly spreading parasites.
 They have the highest probability of infecting a regular PC system.
 So, we took a typical PC and gave it to a typical, not a computer savvy user for one week.
 We asked him to work on his daily tasks, surf the Internet, read e-mails, watch online videos, download music, movies, software and computer games.
 We also told him to do anything he wants with his computer.
 He could install applications, reconfigure system settings, visit any website he wants.
-Nevertheless, there was one special requirement – we asked him not to use any firewalls, antiviruses, anti-spyware, anti-malware or other security-related programs and online services.
+Nevertheless, there was one special requirement – we asked him not to use any firewalls, antivirus software, anti-spyware, anti-malware or other security-related programs and online services.

 Why didn’t we install any security application?
-The answer is very simple - there are thousands of people who still do not realize the necessity of antivirus and anti-spyware software.
-In addition, there are thousands of unaware PC users who use outdated anti-virus and anti-spyware what is the same as having NO security software at all.
+The answer is very simple – thousands of people cannot even imagine the necessity of antivirus and anti-spyware software.
+Also, there are thousands of unaware PC users who use outdated anti-virus and anti-spyware what is the same as having NO security software at all.
 They begin thinking about that only when their systems get infected with certain parasites.

 After one week of waiting, we started our test.
-As we had expected, our PC was infected with different parasites including spyware, adware, trojans, browser hijackers, corrupt security software, etc. In order to guarantee the same test environment for all anti-spyware products, we installed Acronis True Image.
-In addition, we installed the first anti-spyware program, updated it and run a thorough test.
+As we had expected, our PC was infected with different parasites including spyware, adware, trojans, browser hijackers, corrupt security software, etc. To guarantee the same test environment for all anti-spyware products, we installed Acronis True Image.
+Also, we installed the first anti-spyware program, updated it and run a thorough test.
 After the test was over, we wrote down the results and restored the initial system state by recovering system disk image with the help of Acronis.
 Then we installed another anti-spyware program, run a test, etc.

 Now we need to explain how we performed our tests.
 Here is the test algorithm in details: